Please note that these policies are still being developed and are subject to change according to evolving conditions.

 Contingency Plans for Dealing with a Case on Campus

-MMC is in the process of modifying its existing contingency plan to address the potential for cases arising on campus and/or a rise in infection in NYC.
-Based on our experience in the spring and updated guidance from the CDC, NYS, and state and local health departments, MMC is updating its procedures for a rapid shut down of facilities and modification of operations.
+MMC has modified its existing contingency plan to address the potential for cases arising on campus and/or a rise in infection in NYC.
+Based on our experience in the spring and updated guidance from the CDC, NYS, and state and local health departments, MMC has updated its procedures for a rapid shut down of facilities and modification of operations.
 These procedures include the transition to remote operations/telework as required, integration with NYC DOHMH to facilitate contact tracing for confirmed cases, targeted COVID-19 cleaning/disinfection of impacted areas, and the dissemination of emergency communications to the community.

 Travel Policies and Quarantine Requirements

-- Students arriving from out of state will be asked to quarantine in their rooms upon arrival.
-Students in quarantine should not come to campus and should not interact with other students, faculty, or staff.
+- At the start of the semester, students arriving from out of state were asked to quarantine in their rooms upon arrival and were not permitted to visit campus and or interact with other students, faculty, or staff during this time.